Urinary Incontinence in Women 101

 Third, and last: Kegels work... and they do much, much more than you thought!

 Most women know that proper Kegel exercises will decrease or cure urinary incontinence.
 However, half of the women who try to do Kegel exercises do this exercise incorrectly and have little (or no) effect on their pelvic floor.
 Kegel exercises tone the pubococcygus muscle, which is the primary controller of the urinary function.
-Not only do Kegels help with urinary incontinence and maintaining control, they also lead to: improved posture, back and knee pain alleviation, and flattening your stomach.
+Not only do Kegels help with urinary incontinence in women and maintaining control, they also lead to: improved posture, back and knee pain alleviation, and flattening your stomach.
 This is why using the Yarlap® is important for properly training pelvic floor muscles.
 With electro muscle stimulation to contract the pelvic floor muscles, the Yarlap® does the whole workout for you.

 Learn More About Pelvic Floor Muscle Stimulation: